-Different shapes and sizes of diaper changing tables are available in these days, and parents can customize diapering area for the handiness with baby changing station accessories.
+Different shapes and sizes of diaper changing tables are available these days, and parents can customize the diapering area for handiness with baby changing station accessories.

-Most of modern parents like skipping traditional diaper changing table and get a baby changing system working best for their home.
+Most modern parents like skipping traditional diaper changing tables and get a baby changing system working best for their home.

-Following are the tips can be helped parents in choosing the best baby changing table.
+Following are the tips that can be helped parents in choosing the best baby changing table.

-While purchasing any diapers changing table, carefully look at its construction and shake it to check whether it is wobbly, uneven or unsafe for baby in any other means.
+While purchasing any diapers changing table, carefully look at its construction and shake it to check whether it is wobbly, uneven, or unsafe for the baby in any other means.

-If there is rail helping to keep baby on the changing table, ensure it is well and securely attached.
+If there is a rail helping to keep the baby on the changing table, ensure it is well and securely attached.

 Ensure the height of the table is easy for both parents to reach the diaper changing surface without stooping or stretching.